pan-pawka/2DTileMapLevelEditor/README.md

 4. Choose the GridMaterial as the Line Material in the GridOverlay script component of the main camera

+5. Setup of the LevelEditor prefab settings:
-5. Set the desired height, width and amount of layer in the LevelEditor prefab
+	- Set the desired height, width and amount of layer in the LevelEditor prefab
-6. Add the level tiles (Prefab GameObjects) to the Tiles array in the LevelEditor prefab
+	- Add the prefab test tiles or your own files to the Tiles array
-7. Attach the accompanied ButtonPrefab
+	- Attach the accompanied ButtonPrefab
-8. Set the desired dimensions for the tiles in the interface
+	- Set the desired dimensions for the tiles in the interface
-9. Specify a file extension to save and load the levels (default extension: lvl)
+	- Specify a file extension to save and load the levels (default extension: lvl)
-10. Attach the accompanied LevelEditorUI
+	- Attach the accompanied LevelEditorUI

+6. Set the Game Mode aspect ratio to 16:9

+7. Hit the play button

 ---------------------------------------